u6yuvi/Algorithms/system_design/Sys-Design-Foundation.md

 1. Stage-1 - Assuming data is small and fits into one server , will focus on availability, throughput, response time.
 2. Stage-2 - Data is huge and needs multiple servers to store

-### Stage -1 -  Availability , Throughput , Response time.
+#### Stage -1 -  Availability , Throughput , Response time. - Read Heavy System

 Things to Note: